What is Biotechnology? Definition, Branches, Scope & Importance

 17. Vaccines produced by microbial organisms are highly purified and specific for bacterial, fungal, and viral diseases.

-Friends hope what is biotechnology.
+Friends hope what biotechnology is.
 The information given must have been helpful for you.
 Friends, if you have any suggestions related to this, please comment.

 Thank you